dan-mirescu/SpeechRecognizer/README.md

 **Note**: the application can also be used outside VR virtual desktop, however it is built with VR in mind.

-**IMPORTANT NOTE: Please be careful with sharing this application.
-If you include your Google application credentials, the people who gain access to your share can incur charges on your Google account!**
+**IMPORTANT NOTE: If you share this application and you want to include your Google application credentials which are found in your user profile folder, the people who gain access to your share can incur charges on your Google account!**

 ![SpeechRecognizer usage demo](https://raw.githubusercontent.com/dan-mirescu/Static/main/SpeechRecognizer/SpeechRecognizer_usage_example.gif)